-When analysing satellite data, variables such as the Alfvén speed $v_A$ , the Alfvén Mach number $M_A$ , the plasma beta $\beta$ provide precious information on the state of the plasma.
-In Figure 8, panel d to f, we show training set results for the F4, F5 and F6 feature sets, where we add to our "usual" feature list, F1, the logarithm of $v_A$ , $M_A$ , $\beta$ respectively.
-Using as features the logarithm of variables, such as n, pp, T, $v_A$ , $M_A$ , $\beta$ , which vary across order of magnitude (see Figure 1), is one of the "lessons learnt" from Figure 8, panel a.
-Comparing Figure 8, panel d to f, with Figure 4, we see that introducing $log(v_A)$ in the feature list slightly alters classification results.
-What we called boundary layer cluster in Figure 4 does not include in F4 points at the boundary between the lobes and the magnetosheath.
+When analyzing satellite data, variables such as the Alfvén speed $v_A$ , the Alfvén Mach number $M_A$ , and the plasma beta $\beta$ provide precious information on the state of the plasma.
+In Fig. 8d-f, we show training set results for the F4, F5, and F6 feature sets, where we add to our usual feature list, F1, and the logarithm of $v_A$ , $M_A$ , and $\beta$ , respectively.
+Using as features the logarithm of variables, such as n, pp, T, $v_A$ , $M_A$ , and $\beta$ , which vary across orders of magnitude (see Fig. 1), is one of the lessons learned from Fig. 8a.
+Comparing Fig. 8d-f with Fig 4, we see that introducing $log(v_A)$ in the feature list slightly alters the classification results.
+What we called the boundary layer cluster in Fig. 4 does not include, in F4, points at the boundary between the lobes and the magnetosheath.
 Perhaps more relevant is the fact that the boundary layer and inner magnetospheric clusters (green and cyan) appear to be less clearly separated than in F1.
 The classification obtained with F5 substantially agrees with F1.
 With F6, the boundary layer cluster is slightly modified with respect to F1.